DelroyGayle/KoolAIChess/README.md

 ##### Alternative Solution

-I therefore chose  to use a *List of Sets to act as a Stack* that grows and shrinks with the call of *evaluate*.
+I therefore chose  to use a *List of Sets to act as a Stack* that grows and shrinks with the calls of *evaluate*.
 That is, at each function call level, an empty Set is added to the *undo_stack*.
 ```
 Game.undo_stack.append(set())
 ```